-In this paper we described an approach on object search on the basis of QSRs between landmarks and a sought object.
+In this paper we described an approach on object search on the basis of QSRs between landmark objects and a sought object.
 We explained how symbolic representations of the QSRs can be transformed into sub-symbolic information a robot can use to guide its search towards the most likely object locations.
 Experimental results in simulation and reality suggest that QSR-based search methods improve the performance of search tasks when compared to non-QSR-based methods.

-In future work we would like to learn QSR models over space and time from the robot's experience.
-As the robot explores the environment it should collect data about the spatial relations between different types of objects at different times of day and learn a compact QSR model from it.
+In future work we would like to learn the currently predefined QSR model over space and time from the robot's experience.
+As the robot explores the environment it should collect data about the spatial relations between different types of objects at different times of the day and learn a compact QSR model from it.
 In this context we will also explore the role of the robot's position with respect to directional spatial relations between objects.

-Further, we plan to investigate how the size of the search space, the number of sampled poses, and the weight of QSR models influence each other and to learn to trade-off between the robot's exploration and exploitation behavior.
+Further, it would also be interesting to investigate how the size of the search space, the number of sampled poses, and the weight of QSR models influence each other and to learn to trade-off between the robot's exploration and exploitation behavior.